SimbaBlock/slppp/README.md

 # SLP++ Layer II Protocol
 Layer II Protocol, Safety & Simple base on original  [SLP.](https://github.com/simpleledger/slp-specifications)
 SLP++ operate on non-standard UTXOs,which can include any state of your services.
-Layer II's services are identified by transaction output: service id = sha256(txid + 1 byte integer of n), which convert service from transaction scope to script scope. so we can write any valid complex scripts to operate our services.
+Layer II's services are identified by transaction output: service id = sha256(txid + 1 byte integer of n), which convert service from transaction scope to script scope. so we can write any complex scripts to operate our services.
 ## Transaction struture

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.